badlydrawnrob/anki/README.md

 ### Do it badly first, then review

 **Often I'll create a flashcard and spot problems with it later.** Perhaps the question isn't worded well, the code sample is too long, formatting is off, it's too unfocused, a different card type is more suitable, or a difficult question needs splitting into three easy cards.
 Fix it then and there in the mobile app, or tag it as `edit` for later.
-This makes for a much more pleasant experience in future.
+This makes for less frustration and a pleasant experience in future.

 ## It's more fun with a compiler (advanced)